Hunter James Kelly Research Institute

 All Foundation funded research, including both clinical and basic science, is coordinated through the Institute, which

 is located in the New York State Center of Excellence in Bioinformatics and Life Sciences (CoE), a prominent part of the Buffalo Niagara Medical Campus.
+Learn more about the Hunter James Kelly Research Institute on the University at Buffalo website.

 The mission of the HJKRI is to find better treatments and ultimately a cure for those suffering from Krabbe and Leukodystrophies.